-When you connect the computer to external power, the battery begins to charge.
+When you connect the computer to external power, the battery begins to charge, and the Power icon changes appearance.

 - 1. Connect the AC adapter to the computer. - 2.
 Verify that the battery is charging by checking the AC adapter and battery light.
 This light is located on either the right or left side of the computer, next to the power connector.